athulrs177/downscale_models/README.md

 ##### Note:
-Unlike the deterministic models, the outputs generated using the probabilistic model will not be exactly reproducible due to the stochasticity inherent in the model's arhcitecture.
+Unlike the deterministic models, the outputs generated using the probabilistic model will not be exactly reproducible due to the stochasticity inherent in the model's architecture.

 Aside from these, the core structure remains the same with the det.
 WGAN-GP in terms of training and prediction.